MarioFanGamer/SMW-Inline-Layer-3-Messages/Inline Layer 3 Messages - Readme.txt

 the code back to the repo or take code FROM it and create your own public patch with it.
-This is different to most other BSD licenses (BSD0 as the notable exception) which require attribution/license inclusion even for binary distributions which is overkill for SMW hacking.
+This is different to most other BSD licenses (BSD0 as the notable exception which is basically PB) which require attribution/license inclusion even for binary distributions which is overkill for SMW hacking.

 tl;dr Don't mind this for non-code products.